nxnarbais/datadog-terraform/company/README.md

 ## prod > team_a

 - Utilization of the system module (which himself uses other more detailed system modules)
-- Additional monitor manually created
+- Additional monitor manually created (wihtout modules)
+- Utilization of Synthetic API module

 ## prod > team_b